scramjetorg/platform-docs/README.md

 For fun, our stream generator will send simple text messages containing temperature readings from artificial weather station.
 Temperature value will be generated randomly in range of <-50,50> degrees Celsius.
 Our `hello-snowman` app will read and interpret these messages and will inform us about state of our Snowman:

-- if temperature will be 0 or below, sequence will return message `Snowman is freezing ... :)`
+- if temperature will be 0 or below, sequence will return message: `Snowman is freezing ... :)`
-- in the other case (temperature above 0 degrees), sequence will return message `Snowman is melting! :(`
+- in the other case (temperature above 0 degrees), sequence will return message: `Snowman is melting! :(`

 To run this app, please execute the following command from the root of our directory `node ./tools/stream-gen-tool/stream-gen.js <instance_id>`.
 In our case this would look like this:

     node ./tools/stream-gen-tool/stream-gen.js e70222d1-acfc-4e00-b046-4a3a9481c53b

-the output would look like this:
+The output will look similar to this one:

 ```bash
 ----------------------------------------
 Message# 1 | Temperature measure